zzq-uhw/fuzzy-charging/README.md

 # fuzzy-charging
-a fuzzy charging plan for batteries based on electricity price, fuzzy rules are updated considering the total cost of energy
+A fuzzy charging plan for batteries based on electricity price, SOC and load.
+Fuzzy rules are updated in GA considering the total cost of energy

 # Notice
-GridLAB-D and HELICS are needed. see https://github.com/gridlab-d/gridlab-d & https://github.com/GMLC-TDC/HELICS
+GridLAB-D and HELICS are required. see https://github.com/gridlab-d/gridlab-d & https://github.com/GMLC-TDC/HELICS